-Kevin Spacey cleared over sex assault charges
+Kevin Spacey cleared of sex assault charges

 The jury acquitted the US actor of seven counts of sexual assault, one count of causing a person to engage in sexual activity without consent and one count of causing a person to engage in penetrative sexual activity without consent.

+"I would like to say that I am enormously grateful to the jury for having taken the time to examine all of the evidence, all of the facts carefully before they reached their decision," he said.

+"I am humbled by the outcome today.
+I also want to thank the staff inside this courthouse, the security, and all of those who took care of us every single day."

-Jurors rejected the prosecution's claims that Spacey had "aggressively" grabbed three men by the crotch and had performed a sex act on another man while he was asleep in his flat.
+Jurors rejected the prosecution's claims that Mr Spacey had "aggressively" grabbed three men by the crotch and had performed a sex act on another man while he was asleep in his flat.

 Prosecutors told the jury the star had left the four complainants feeling "small, diminished and worthless".

+Mr Spacey denied all charges - saying the allegations against him were "weak", "madness" and a "stab in the back".

-Under questioning from Spacey's lawyer, Patrick Gibbs KC, the complainants had all denied either seeking financial gain, attempting to further their career or giving false accounts to the jury.
+Under questioning from Mr Spacey's lawyer, Patrick Gibbs KC, the complainants had all denied either seeking financial gain, attempting to further their career or giving false accounts to the jury.

 The complainants are entitled to life-long anonymity under the law.

-Following the not guilty verdicts, the Crown Prosecution Service said prosecutors "respect" the court's decision.
+Following the not guilty verdicts, the Crown Prosecution Service said prosecutors respected the court's decision.

 In a statement, a spokesman said: "The function of the CPS is not to decide whether a person is guilty of a criminal offence, but to make fair, independent and objective assessments about whether it is appropriate to present charges."